Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

-We say that $H$ has {\em externally graded unipotent radical} if $H$ is a linear algebraic group over $\kk$ with unipotent radical $U$ and there is a semidirect product $\hat{H} = H \rtimes \GG_m$ such that the adjoint action of $\GG_m$ on the Lie algebra of $U$ has all weights strictly positive, and $\GG_m$ commutes with a Levi subgroup $R \cong H/U$ of $H$.
-Thus $\hat{H}$ has internally graded unipotent radical, with the grading given by the one-parameter subgroup defining the semidirect product $H \rtimes \GG_m$.
+\begin{remark} One can also work with actions of a linear algebraic group $H$ with {\em externally graded unipotent radical $U$}, meaning that there is a semi-direct product $\hat{H} = H \rtimes \l(\GG_m)$ such that the induced adjoint action of $\GG_m$ on the Lie algebra of $U$ has all weights strictly positive, and $\l(\GG_m)$ commutes with a Levi subgroup $R \cong H/U$ of $H$ (cf. \cite{BJK} Definition 2.1 and Remark 2.14).
+Then $\hat{H} \cong U \rtimes (R \times \l(\GG_m))$ has internally graded unipotent radical, and we can try to construct quotients for $H$-actions on projective varieties $X$ which extend to linear actions of $\hat{H}$, for example by considering quotients by $\hat{H}$ of the form $(X \times \PP^1)\env \hat{H}$ (cf. \cite{BDHK0}).
+In this paper we will only consider the internally graded case.

-If $H = U \rtimes R$ has internally graded unipotent radical $U$ with central one-parameter subgroup $\l:\GG_m \to R$ defining the grading, then the conjugation action of $\l(\GG_m)$ on $H$ defines a one-parameter group of automorphisms of $H$ which acts trivially on $R$ and thus $H$ becomes externally graded.
-Since the internally and externally grading one-parameter groups of automorphisms act in the same way on $H$, we have an isomorphism $\hat{H} \cong H \times \GG_m$ where the internally grading subgroup is identified with $\l(\GG_m) \leqslant H$ and the externally grading subgroup is identified with the diagonal in $\l(\GG_m) \times \GG_m$. \end{defi}